TheLarkInn/webpack-workshop-2018/README.md

 1. Install dependencies: `npm install`
 2. Enjoy the course!

-Tip: Use `git clone BRANCH_NAME -f` to jump into a given branch.
+Tip: Use `git checkout BRANCH_NAME -f` to jump into a given branch.
 The `-f` will force overwriting your local changes.

 ## Contact
 * Email: sean.larkin@microsoft.com